EVENT LISTINGS

 Gitanjali Mathur and Steven Brennfleck bring down the house in a rousing performance of “Happy We” from Handel’s Acis and Galatea.

-In this March, 2020 concert, La Follia performed French Baroque chamber music by Couperin, Rameau, Jacquet de la Guerre, Campra, Clerambault, Charpentier, Robert de Visée, and Boësset.
+In this March, 2020 concert (the first of the “COVID” era), La Follia performed French Baroque chamber music by Couperin, Rameau, Jacquet de la Guerre, Campra, Clerambault, Charpentier, Robert de Visée, and Boësset.

-Performers are Jenifer Thyssen, soprano, Stephen Redfield, violin, Marcus McGuff, flute, Eric Smith, viola da gamba, Arash Noori, theorbo, and Keith Womer, harpsichord.
+Performers are Jenifer Thyssen, soprano, Stephen Redfield, violin, Marcus McGuff, flute, Eric Taeyang Mun, viola da gamba, Arash Noori, theorbo, and Keith Womer, harpsichord.

 Shot in multi-camera HD with CD quality sound.